 According to Graham Joyce, President of the Real Estate Institute of Australia (REIA), you should pay a fee commensurate with the service you receive.
 If you'll be paying top dollar, expect to receive a full marketing plan.

-Signing an agreement
+Signing an agency agreement

 There are three main types of agency agreement: